jlee55504/flashcard-o-matic-project/README.md

 ## Acknowledgments
  - This project was built for the Chegg Skill's software engineering program
- - This was my first project using React.js and was extremely helpful learning the power and ease of using React
+ - This project taught me how to use the "useEffect" React.js hook to immediately update the information displayed on the web page which was extremely helpful in furthering my software engineer career.